 Your Response: Listen to God and Pray...

 1. How does reading these 3 stories of salvation change the way you view

-2. What do you hold on to today as the reason why God will accept you?
+2. Do you think God accepts you today?
+What do you hold on to as the reason why God will accept you?

 4. Who will you share these 3 stories with?